mindspore-ai/docs/tutorials/experts/source_en/parallel/data_parallel.md

 dataset = ds.MnistDataset(dataset_path, num_shards=rank_size, shard_id=rank_id)
 ```

-Unlike stand-alone, the `num_shards` and `shard_id` parameters need to be passed in the dataset interface, corresponding to the number of cards and the logical serial number, respectively, and it is recommended to obtain them through the `mindspore.communication` interface:
+Unlike single-card, the `num_shards` and `shard_id` parameters need to be passed in the dataset interface, corresponding to the number of cards and the logical serial number, respectively, and it is recommended to obtain them through the `mindspore.communication` interface:

 - `get_rank`: Obtain the ID of the current device in the cluster.
 - `get_group_size`: Obtain the number of clusters.